 - Avoid positioning the ladder in a heavy-traffic area where someone could bump into it

 If you notice a spill or pooled water, clean it up immediately or place a caution sign while you report it.
-However, be sure to remove the sign once the area is dry.
-Signs that are left up for too long will be ignored.
+However, be sure to remove the sign once the area is dry as signs that are left up for too long tend to be ignored.